Mc-Zen/quill/quantum-circuit.typ

 /// - n(integer):
 #let nwire(n) = gate([#n], draw-function: draw-nwire, box: false)

 /// Create a controlled gate.
-See also @@control.
+See also @@ctrl.
 This function however
 /// may be used to create controlled gates where a gate box is at both ends
 /// of the control wire.
 ///